n2projects/PANDA/README.md

 <br> To close the menu, simply press left ctrl.

 # Warning
-This project is in pre-alpha stages, meaning it is VERY buggy.
+This project is in pre-alpha stages, meaning it is VERY buggy. <br>
+Please report all bugs in the Issues section.

+#GoldPNDA
+If you wish for a more experimental version of